Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command 17 creates multiple directories in the current directory

 Command 18 lists all directory, sort using only letters and digits and also end them with slash

+Command 19 creates a magic file that can be used with the command files to detect school data files. school data files always contain the string SCHOOL at offset 0